strebuh/crypto_currencies_models/README.md

 ![johasen_eigen_snip](img/johasen_eigen_snip.png)

-The VECM  model  with one cointegration rank summary shows that error correction term which shapes the long run relationship, the convergence to long-run equilibrium in dynamic system.
-The terms are expected to be of opposite signs, which would, which is not a case in this example.
+The VECM  model  with one cointegration rank summary shows error correction term which shapes the long run relationship.
+The terms are expected to be of opposite signs, which is not a case in this example.
 At least only one term (in formula with log_bitcoin as dependent variable) is significant.
 It could fit previous findings, that these was bitcoin that influence dogecoin and not the other way around, as the difference between capitalizations and prices of these currencies is enormous.
 Puzzling is that the ECT element is significant in equation where log_bitcoin is dependent variable, not the other way around, but again it may be due to the difference in values, which is also noticeable in log prices.

 ![vecm_sumamry_full](img/vecm_sumamry_full.png)